TezosTaqueria/taqueria/design-docs/state-architecture.md

 ### .taq/state.json has been renamed to ".taq/cache.json".

-When speaking of state, we should differentiate from the current state.json file in the .taq directory that is used to cache the list of available tasks provided by plugins installed in the Taqueria project.
+When speaking of state, we should differentiate from the current _state.json_ file in the _.taq_ directory that is used to cache the list of available tasks provided by plugins installed in the Taqueria project.

-From hereon, .taq/state.json will be referred to as .taq/cache.json or the "ephemeral state".
-Any subsequent uses of .taq/state.json will refer to the "persistent state".
+From hereon, _.taq/state.json_ will be referred to as _.taq/cache.json_ or the "ephemeral state".
+Any subsequent uses of _.taq/state.json_ will refer to the "persistent state".

 ## What is the State Archecture

-Taqueria has a state architecture that is segmented into two parts, ephemeral state and persistent state.
+The Taqueria CLI has a state architecture that is segmented into two parts, ephemeral state and persistent state.

 ### Ephemeral State

 This segment of the state architecture represents data that is cached for performance reasons, and its existence shouldn't be relied upon.
 It can change or be deleted at any time.

-The ephemeral state will be temporarily persisted to .taq/cache.json (formally .taq/state.json).
+The ephemeral state will be temporarily persisted to _.taq/cache.json_ (formally _.taq/state.json_).

-Currently, the ephermal state is represented as a JSON object, with a _hash_ field that stores the md5sum of the config.json file when the state was initially constructed.
+Currently, the ephermal state is represented as a JSON object, with a _hash_ field that stores the md5sum of the _config.json_ file when the state was initially constructed.
 A second field called _tasks_ is used to store and represent a task-to-plugin mapping.
 This mapping can be used to reduce the amount of communication conducted at the plugin protocol layer.

-When a user requests Taqueria to execute a task, internally Taqueria determines whether a .taq/cache.json exists, and if so, extracts the value of the hash field, and compares that to the md5sum of the current config.json file.
+When the Taqueria CLI is used to execute a task, internally the CLI determines whether a _.taq/cache.json_ exists, and if so, extracts the value of the hash field, and compares that to the md5sum of the current _.taq/config.json_ file.
 If the hashes differ, then the state is invalid and regenerated.

 ### Persistent State

 This segment of the state architecture is designed to persist throughout the lifetime of the project.

-The persistent state is persisted to .taq/state.json.
+The persistent state is persisted to _.taq/state.json_.
 State files are specific to an environment, and therefore it is possible to have more than one.
-The default environment uses .taq/state.json, but other environments use _[environment-name]-state.json_.
+The default environment uses _.taq/state.json_, but other environments use _[environment-name]-state.json_.

 It is populated via the execution of operations.
 An operation is an on-chain or off-chain process that when executed, produces outputs.
 These outputs compose the project state, hence why they are used to populate the persistent state.

+> NOTE: Operations are considered low-level building blocks.
+The expectation is that an end-developer needs to be aware of what they are, what they do, and how they're used - but it should be rare that the CLI is used to manually create an operation.

 # Plugins

 ## Templates

-Plugins currently expose a list of tasks which can be consumed by Taqueria and re-exposed via the CLI or VS Code Plugin.
+Plugins currently expose a list of tasks which can be consumed by the Taqueria CLI and re-exposed via the CLI or VS Code Plugin.

 However, plugins can also expose a list of templates, used to construct new entities.